This goal measures whether people who need to fish on a small, local scale have the opportunity to do so.

 The current score indicates that many regions are addressing and meeting the needs that people and communities have to fish artisanally by implementing government policies that permit or encourage them to do so and providing appropriate access to near-shore areas.

-Another factor that may have contributed to decreasing Artisanal Opportunities scores was an increase in need, indicated by a decrease in per capita GDP (standardized by purchasing power), in 2020 due to the global economic slowdown caused by the pandemic.
+Another factor that may have contributed to the latest increase in Artisanal Opportunities scores was a decrease in need, indicated by an increase in per capita GDP (standardized by purchasing power), in 2021 due to the beginning of the rebound from the global economic slowdown caused by the COVID-19 pandemic in 2020.